Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 \subsection{Intrinsic proper length posterior and its moments}

 Because an RG's intrinsic length is more physically informative than its projected length, we ideally obtain the former.
-In this subsection, we quantify what a measurement $L_\mathrm{p} = l_\mathrm{p}$ already reveals about $L$.\\ We first note that the projected length bounds the intrinsic length from below.
+In this subsection, we quantify what a measurement $L_\mathrm{p} = l_\mathrm{p}$ already reveals about $L$.

+We first note that the projected length bounds the intrinsic length from below.
 The intrinsic length can be much larger, however, but this is improbable for two reasons: large lengths are rarer than small lengths, although how drastic this effect is depends on $\xi$; in addition, viewing directions with large inclination angles are uncommon.
 The best we can do is to construct a posterior distribution for $L$ given $L_\mathrm{p} = l_\mathrm{p}$.
 This posterior has a concise analytic form.
-If $l_\mathrm{p} > l_\mathrm{min}$, which is the relevant case for GRGs, the distribution of $L\ \vert\ L_\mathrm{p} = l_\mathrm{p}$ is
+If $l_\mathrm{p} > l_\mathrm{min}$, which is the relevant case for giants, the distribution of $L\ \vert\ L_\mathrm{p} = l_\mathrm{p}$ is

 For $l \gg l_\mathrm{p}$, $f_{L\vert L_\mathrm{p} = l_\mathrm{p}}\left(l\right) \propto \left(\frac{l}{l_\mathrm{p}}\right)^{\xi-2}$: the posterior PDF tends to a power law in $l$ with index $\xi - 2$.
 In Fig.~\ref{fig:posteriorPDF}, we visualise the posterior PDF for several values of $\xi$.